ATV & UTV Wheel Offset: What It Is & How to Read

 Offset measured by an ET number is well established as the automotive industry standard, while the Powersports industry typically uses the A+B format.

-Below you’ll learn how both metrics work and how they are different.
+Below, you’ll learn how both metrics work and how they differ.

 ET Offset Explained